curlybeard/pragmatic-bj-card-counter/README.md

 # pragmatic-bj-card-counting

-Scrapes card data from a pragmatic blackjack table and keeps the count
+A proof of concept project using one pragmatic table to demonstrate automatic online card counting is feasible Scrapes card data from the pragmatic blackjack table websocket to keep track of the count